OpenChargingCloud/ChargyDesktopApp/linux-live-image.md

 ### Preparing the Linux Live ISO Image

 We use [Ubuntu 19.04 (amd64)](http://releases.ubuntu.com/19.04/ubuntu-19.04-desktop-amd64.iso) as the base for our ISO image.
-We expect that the chargy git repository is located at *../ChargyDesktopApp*.
+We expect this ChargyDesktopApp git repository located at *../ChargyDesktopApp*.

 ```
 git clone https://github.com/OpenChargingCloud/ChargyDesktopApp.git